-More than just a single hacker or thief trying to take advantage of your business or steal information about your customers or products, the Advanced Persistent Threat is the super-villain of the hacking world and needs to be prepared for accordingly.
+More than just a single hacker or thief trying to take advantage of your business or steal information about your customers or products, the Advanced Persistent Threat is the super-villain of the hacking world and needs to be prepared accordingly.

 Defining the Advanced Persistent Threat (APT)

 An APT or Advanced Persistent Threat is a sophisticated and coordinated network attack that allows an invader to access a network and to remain there, undetected, for a significant amount of time.
 The typical attacker has a goal of stealing data; APT attackers often set their sights on businesses and organizations with valuable secure data.
-An APT attacker often targets government agencies, financial institutions and other businesses dealing with high-value information.
+An APT attacker often targets government agencies, financial institutions, and other businesses dealing with high-value information.

 The Navy recently detailed the five stages of a cyber intrusion.